SalarHoushvand/Dr-Aid1/README.md

 * PHP

 ## Credits
-Dr. Aid was created by Salar Houshvand, Scott Johnson, and Marcey Lewin.
+Dr. Aid was created by <a href="https://github.com/SalarHoushvand">Salar Houshvand</a>, <a href="https://github.com/rscottjohnson">Scott Johnson</a>, and Marcey Lewin.